-Aged Care Cultural and Linguistic - Diversity Mentoring Program
+Cultural and Linguistic - Diversity Mentoring Program (DMP)

-Learn more about the Centre's Aged Care Cultural and Linguistic - Diversity Mentoring Program
+Learn more about the Cultural and Linguistic - Diversity Mentoring Program (DMP)

-The Mentoring Program is a free service under the auspices of the Centre for Cultural Diversity in Ageing (VIC) and delivered by members of the Partners in Culturally Appropriate Care (PICAC) Alliance in Victoria, NSW/ACT and WA.
-It provides a mentor (senior advisor/consultant) to work with leaders from aged care services in a structured four to six-month relationship.
-The Mentoring Program aims for providers to develop their capacity, capability, and systems to support the needs of Culturally and Linguistically Diverse (CALD) older people in a rights-based aged care system.
-There are currently two intakes per year - with invitations now opening for the next cohort of providers to commence in September/October 2025.
+The mentoring program is a free service delivered by members of the Partners in Culturally Appropriate Care (PICAC) Alliance in Victoria and WA.
+A mentor (senior advisor/consultant) works with providers in a structured program.
+The DMP develops capacity, capability, and systems that support the needs of CALD older people, in a rights-based aged care system.
+There are currently two intakes per year - with invitations now open for the next cohort of providers to commence 1st July 2026.

-• Participants will reflect and evaluate their current cultural and inclusive practices and set goals to better respond to cultural diversity and promote cultural safety
+• Reflection upon and evaluation of current culturally safe and inclusive practice and goal setting to better respond to cultural diversity and promote cultural safety.

-• Participants will become aware of resources and tools to utilise in the organisation to facilitate enhanced culturally responsive practice
+• Providers become more aware of and confident in the use of resources and tools that facilitate enhanced culturally responsive practice.

 Mentoring Program Expression of Interest